Travel.State.Gov > International Travel > Learn About Your Destination > New Zealand International Travel Information

 Road Conditions and Safety: While in New Zealand, you may encounter road conditions that differ significantly from those in the United States.

 Public Transportation: New Zealand has public transport systems in all major cities and some towns.
-Comprising buses, trains, and ferries, public transport in New Zealand is generally easy to use and reliable.
-See our Road Safety page for more information.
-Visit the website of the New Zealand Transport Agency for information about safe driving in New Zealand.
+The public transportation system in New Zealand is generally easy to use and reliable.